TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

 .. opcode:: SETUP_FINALLY (delta)

-   Pushes a try block from a try-finally or try-except clause onto the block stack.  *delta* points to the finally block or the first except block.
+   Pushes a try block kutoka a try-finally or try-except clause onto the block stack.  *delta* points to the finally block or the first except block.